 The InterpretE approach is centered around the representation of the desired aspects or features of the entities in the vector space.
+The purpose of the feature selection step is to extract one or more entity feature or combinations of multiple entity features present in the KG and transform the latent vectors for these entities (from a KGEM) to a human-understandable and interpretable vector space representing these feature(s).
 We designed several experiments with different features to test the approach, as detailed previously in Section 4.
-Feature selection was crucial as it guided experiment design 3.
+Feature selection was crucial as it guided experiment design 4.